Xeverous/the_website/website/pages/cpp/tutorials/beginner/09_streams/02_states/states.rst

 - :cch:`std::ios_base::badbit` - represents unrecoverable error (a crucial operation such as memory allocation failed).
 - :cch:`std::ios_base::failbit` - represents recoverable error (ususally a retryable operation such as formatted I/O failed).
 - :cch:`std::ios_base::eofbit` - set when all data has been processed and there is no possibility of continuing (e.g. end of file, closed socket).
-If reading interactively (e.g. :cch:`std::cin` which was not redirected to ream from a file), the EOF can be sent to the program through the console:
+If reading interactively (e.g. :cch:`std::cin` which was not redirected to read from a file), the EOF can be sent to the program through the console:

   - Unix console terminals: ctrl+D (though does not work in Git Bash on Windows)
   - Windows cmd: ctrl+Z